 For the employee:

-- Reimbursements are generally tax-free federally under ITA Section 6(1)(a).
+- Reimbursements under a valid PHSP are generally excluded from employment income federally under ITA section 6(1)(a)(i).

 The Quebec exception: In Quebec, employer-paid contributions and coverage under a PHSP are treated as a taxable benefit at the provincial level.
 For plans not backed by insurance, Revenu Quebec calculates the taxable value using the benefits paid plus administration costs, less any employee contributions.
-The federal treatment remains tax-free, but Quebec employees will see an additional amount on their provincial taxable income.
-This reduces the overall tax advantage but does not eliminate it.
+The federal treatment can still be tax-free, but Quebec employees may have an additional provincial amount.

 PHSP vs paying health expenses with after-tax income